 “I established the Bill and Inez Coffeen Scholarship Endowment because I couldn’t think of a better way to honor my parents who have always valued a college education.
 My father’s father and his father before him obtained advanced degrees.
 My mother also graduated from college in 1940.
 We need to support Christian leaders who carry the torch of salvation into a world that needs to hear and embrace the words and sacrifice of Jesus.
 GUMF has developed legacy vehicles that in combination multiply the impact of one gift.”

-If you would like to establish a scholarship fund, please contact Nancy Young, GUMF Director of Planned Giving and Scholarships, at 678-708-6601 or email@example.com.
+If you would like to establish a scholarship fund, please contact Nancy Young, GUMF Vice President of Development, at 678-708-6601 or firstname.lastname@example.org.